All Episodes

 You're right.

-Well, but in all with all due respect, I mean, I uh I have a lot of respect for Louisiana too, and they had very unique circumstances being below ground there or below the water line and levees, the the weirdest thing about what happened with Katrina to me was with pinpoint accuracy,
+Well, but with all due respect, I mean, I have a lot of respect for Louisiana, too, and they had very unique circumstances being below ground there, below the waterline.

 And I'll tell you why.

-And the whole the the I mean, when you look at what happened in Florida in the nineteen forties on the East Coast of the 1950s, it's almost as if there was an atmospheric apocalypse going on with the way hurricanes were just running the coast, and they fell away for a while.
+And the whole, I mean, when you look at what happened in Florida in the 1940s on the East Coast in the 1950s, it's almost as if there was an atmospheric apocalypse going on with the way hurricanes were just running the coast.

-I can't you know why you know why I can't get you started?
+You know why I can't get you started?

-You wait you wasted my whole half hour.
+You wasted my whole half hour.

 All I wanted was a quick weather report.